birdflow-science/BirdFlowR/README.md

 ## Usage

-The two primary functions are `forecast()` to project distributions and code `route()` to generate syntetic routes.
+The two primary functions are `forecast()` to project distributions and `route()` to generate synthetic routes.

-`route_migration()` is a convience wrapper to `route()` which automates sampling locations from the starting distribution and setting the start and end dates to route over based on the migration window.
+`route_migration()` is a wrapper to `route()` which automates sampling locations from the a distribution for the start of the migration and setting the start and end dates to route for the migration window.
 We can use it to create synthetic routes for a species.
 ```{r}
 library(BirdFlowR)
 library(BirdFlowModels)